jlphillipsphd/mdsctk/README.md

   Proc. of the 2008 IEEE Int.
 Conf. on Bioinf. and Biomed.
 Workshops (pp. 17–24).
 Philadelphia, PA: IEEE.
 (2008) doi:10.1109/BIBMW.2008.4686204

+This work was supported by NSF Award Number 0960480 and was supported in part by NIH Grants GM077520 and in part by the U.S. Department of Energy, Office of Science, Offices of Advanced Scientific Computing Research, and Biological & Environmental Research through the U.C.
+Merced Center for Computational Biology.
+JLP was also supported by an N. C. Metropolis Postdoctoral Fellowship through the Los Alamos National Laboratory Advanced Scientific Computing program and the Center for Nonlinear Studies.

 *************
 GENERAL INFO: